cmdcolin/manytracks/README.md

 # manytracks

-A small JBrowse plugin to initialize many tracks given an array of URLs, in order to alleviate the annoying-nesss of complicated setups
+A small JBrowse plugin to initialize many tracks given an array of URLs to make long redundant track configs less redundant!

 ## Example configuation